Why the Great Wall of China is Deemed to a System

 The importance of the Great Wall in terms of defence, agriculture and trade in goods made it an important local economic centre, with products such as stone tools, copper products, gold, silver and jewellery and silk being transported to the north during the Great Wall trade period.
 The existence of the Great Wall not only established a strong military system within its gradually expanding boundaries, but also facilitated cultural exchanges between China and abroad, all of which had a profound impact on the development of Chinese history.

 Today, the Great Wall is a UNESCO World Heritage site and one of China's most popular tourist attractions.
-While some sections of the wall have fallen into disrepair, many sections have been restored and are open to visitors.
+While some sections of the wall have fallen into disrepair, many sections have been restored and are open to visitors, such as Mutianyu Great Wall, and Jinshanling Great Wall.

 Keep reading: